usnationalarchives/social-media-strategy/pages/goal3.md

       Curious Nerds
       </td>
       <td style="vertical-align:top">
       Curious nerds are social media power users who are influencers with a wide range of interests.
-They increase our visibility and when given the opportunity to deepen their engagement, they are likely to share our content.
+They increase our visibility, and when given the opportunity to deepen their engagement, they are likely to share our content.
       </td>
     </tr>
     <tr>